fluffos/fluffos/docs/efun/general/nullp.md

     nullp() - determine whether or not a given variable is null.

 ### SYNOPSIS

     int nullp( mixed arg );

 ### DESCRIPTION

     Return 1 if 'arg' is null.  'arg' will be null in the following cases:

     1.  it has not yet been initialized.

     2.  it points to a destructed object.

-    3.     it  is a function (formal) parameter that corresponds to a miss‐ ing actual argument.
+    3.  it  is  a function (formal) parameter that corresponds to a missing actual argument.

 ### SEE ALSO